• Skip to main content

 Here is the final basket…

 These are the basic instructions for weaving a gathering-style reed basket.
-Follow these steps to create most any open bottom rectangular or square basket.
+Follow these steps to create almost any open-bottom rectangular or square basket.

 For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.